-The project focuses on the benefits of horse-human therapy for those hardest to reach and/or are the most disadvantaged in society.
-The programme will benefit young people between the ages or 14 and 24 years, supporting anxiety reduction, prevention of youth crime, regulation of anger and emotions to tackle antisocial behaviour and supporting mental health and depression.
+By investing in facilities and resources to support the delivery of therapies, the project programme will benefit young people between the ages of 14 and 24 years, supporting anxiety reduction, prevention of youth crime, regulation of anger and emotions to tackle antisocial behaviour and supporting mental health and depression.

 Lee Lister, Northumberland College’s Kirkley Hall Campus Principal said: “This project is important to the college and its wider community, being an inclusive college and one that recognises differing needs, it is important that we leverage support where possible to provide the best experiences.